apache/tvm-rfcs/rfcs/0080-llvm-target.md

 One of the potential further developments could be loading LLVM support dynamically.
-Similarly to the saving of LLVM command line options, the call to dlopen could happen in the constructor of `LLVMTarget`, and the call to dlclose in its destructor.
+Similarly to the saving of LLVM command line options, the call to dlopen could happen in the constructor of `LLVMScope`, and the call to dlclose in its destructor.
-This obviously precludes any uses of LLVM outside of the lifetime of the `LLVMTarget` object, and making it so (or at least coming as close as possible) was one of the design goals.
+This obviously precludes any uses of LLVM outside of the lifetime of the `LLVMScope` object, and making it so (or at least coming as close as possible) was one of the design goals.

-There is one case where the `LLVMTarget` object cannot be created before making use of LLVM: when a LLVM module is deserialized.
-The `LLVMModule`[1] class in TVM stores the target string as a metadata in the LLVM IR, and so the LLVM IR has to be decoded (and the LLVM module created) first, before a `LLVMTarget` object can be created.
-To mitigate this issue, `LLVMTarget` has two "factory" functions, which deserialize an LLVM module (from file, and from a string), and return a _pair_: the `LLVMTarget` created from the metadata encoded in the module, and the LLVM module itself.
+There is one case where the `LLVMScope` object cannot be created before making use of LLVM: when a LLVM module is deserialized.
+The `LLVMModule`[1] class in TVM stores the target string as a metadata in the LLVM IR, and so the LLVM IR has to be decoded (and the LLVM module created) first, before a `LLVMScope` object can be created.
+To mitigate this issue, `LLVMScope` has two "factory" functions, which deserialize an LLVM module (from file, and from a string), and return a _pair_: the `LLVMScope` created from the metadata encoded in the module, and the LLVM module itself.

 Another design consideration was not imposing any limitations on using LLVM,